andrewtwatson/GroupMePrayer/README.md

 # GroupMePrayer
 GroupMe bot for daily prayer for people in FG.

 People will put their prayer requests in a Google Sheet.
 Then from a Heroku app, this bot will post to GroupMe once per day.
+It will continue until it is turned off.

+Rows can be added to the end of the spreadsheet, modified, or deleted and everything will continue to work fine.
+It would be good to setup your google form such that people can only submit one response, but can edit their response if they want to.
+You can delete and add rows without hurting anything.

 ### Set Up
 - Create a copy of `secrets.template.json` named `secrets.json`.